Gun-powered mousetrap

-In 1882 a United States patent was granted for a mousetrap incorporating a handgun, "by which animals which burrow in the ground can be destroyed".
+On August 21, 1882, James Alexander Williams from Fredonia, San Saba County, Texas filed United States patent No.269,766. for a mousetrap incorporating a handgun, "by which animals which burrow in the ground can be destroyed".

-The patent application suggests that the device might also be used to kill "any person or thing" opening a door or window.
+The patent application suggests that the device might also be used to kill or injure "any person or thing" that opens the door or window that it is attached to.

+The patent application was approved on December 26, 1882 and James Alexander Williams said "The object of my invention is to provide a means by which animals who burrow in the ground can be destroyed, and which the trap will give an alarm each time that it goes off, so that it can be reset."

 Design

-US Patent 269766, awarded December 26, 1882, to James A. Williams of Fredonia, Mason County, Texas, describes a frame with a pistol or revolver secured to it, and a spring, levers and rod which would activate the gun's trigger when an animal stepped on a treadle in front of the muzzle, killing the animal.
+US Patent 269766, awarded December 26, 1882, to James Alexander Williams of Fredonia, Mason County, Texas, describes a frame with a pistol or revolver secured to it, and a spring, levers and rod which would activate the gun's trigger when an animal stepped on a treadle in front of the muzzle, killing the animal.

 Williams said that the invention could also be used to "kill any person or thing opening [a] door or window to which it is attached".
 He compared it to other similar inventions which were used as burglar alarms.
-He stated in his patent application that another feature of the design was that the gunshot would act as an alarm: when the trap's gun was fired the gunshot noise would notify the user that the trap had been triggered.
+He stated in his patent application that another feature of the design was that the gunshot would act as an alarm: when the trap's gun was fired the gunshot noise would alert the user that the trap had been triggered.